aaoi990/ipfs-kad-dht-evaluation/README.md

 # ipfs-kad-dht-evaluation

+Code used as part of the following paper: https://arxiv.org/abs/2109.08566

 A very simple node program that runs up a series of libp2p nodes, sets a node as a content provider and then confirms that content can be found.

 # How to run